MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/get-started.md

 To get up and running with Cloud Shell, see [Quickstart for PowerShell in Azure Cloud Shell](/azure/cloud-shell/quickstart-powershell).
 Cloud Shell runs PowerShell 6 on a Linux container, so Windows-specific functionality isn't available.

-When you're ready to install Azure PowerShell on your local machine, follow the instructions in [Install the Azure PowerShell module](install.md).
+When you're ready to install Partner Center PowerShell on your local machine, follow the instructions in [Install the Partner Center PowerShell module](install.md).

 ## Sign in to Partner Center

 Sign in interactively with the `Connect-PartnerCenter` cmdlet.
-Skip this step if you use Cloud Shell: Your Azure Cloud Shell session is already authenticated for the environment, subscription, and tenant that launched the Cloud Shell session.

 ```azurepowershell-interactive
 Connect-PartnerCenter
 ```

-If you're in a non-US region, use the `-Environment` parameter to sign in.
+If you are in a non-US region, use the `-Environment` parameter to sign in.
 Get the name of the environment for your region by using the [Get-PartnerEnvironment](/powershell/module/partnercenter/Get-PartnerEnvironment) cmdlet.
 For example, to sign in to Azure China 21Vianet:

 ```azurepowershell-interactive